Snow

 I realize now that this was a rite of passage,

 not for me, but for her.
-I was her youngest
+I was

 and she wanted to hold me one last time